jayshahtx/quoraTweeter/README.md

 #QuoraTweeter
 quoraTweeter is a collection of Python scripts which help you scrape, parse, and tweet a user's Quora activity to Twitter.
+Bitly integration also lets you analyze traffic to all the links the script tweets.
 For a sample output, visit http://twitter.com/quoragems

 ##Functionality
 After configuring all APIs, a specified Twitter account will autonomously post tweets in the following format: